juanpc2018/acer-Aspire-5/README.md

 this are stereo speakers, front facing, requires to be in a table to make highs bounce to you, in your legs sounds is opaque, high frequency is rolled off. but seems nice speakers when used as intended in a glass table or wood table.

+The RJ45 Ethernet port designed with a sping to avoid damage, laptop is very thin, there is no other way, if you like RJ45 instead of Wi-Fi.